Timytech/landing_page/README.md

 # landing_page
-This a simple landing page website created in line with The Odin Project Foundation Curriculum
+This a simple landing page website created in line with The Odin Project's Foundation Curriculum